Amber M Jensen

 Weaver | Minneapolis, United States

-• Her detailed sculptural compositions employ multiple techniques from weaving to appliqué
+• Her sculptural compositions employ techniques from weaving to appliqué

-• She teaches weaving classes in her studio in Minneapolis and in Marshall, North Carolina
+• She teaches weaving classes in her studios in Minneapolis and Marshall

-For Amber Jensen, weaving offers a portal for uncovering her Scandinavian roots.
-Hailing from a long line of master sewists from Norway and Denmark, she studied drawing and painting at the Minneapolis College of Art and Design before enrolling in a post graduate weaving class.
+For Amber M. Jensen, weaving offers a portal for uncovering her Scandinavian roots.
+Coming from a line of Danish and Norwegian seamstresses and tailors, she took a post-graduate weaving class after studyig drawing and painting at the Minneapolis College of Art and Design.
 “It sparked the artist in me that I always knew was there,” she says.
-Amber moved to a small town in western North Carolina to explore authentically American weaving traditions.
-Neighbours donated their family looms and before long, she was developing her own signature style, weaving a first layer of fabric, then incorporating additional layers through an improvisational process of darning, stitching, needle felting and appliqué.
-Amber is interested in the intersection between Scandinavian, Appalachian, Indigenous and Germanic textile traditions.
-Now based between Minneapolis and Marshall, North Carolina, she crafts rugs, wall hangings and accessories whose bright colours, nature motifs and geometric patterns evoke her varied, continent-spanning influences.
+Amber moved to a small town in western North Carolina to explore authentically explore American weaving traditions.
+She is interested in the intersection between Scandinavian, Appalachian, Indigenous and Germanic textile traditions.
+Amber’s signature style involves weaving a first layer of fabric, then incorporating additional layers through an improvisational process of darning, stitching, needle felting and appliqué.
+She crafts rugs, wall hangings and accessories whose bright colours, nature motifs and geometric patterns evoke her varied, continent-spanning influences.

 Interview